InspiryThemes/realhomes-docs/docs/customize-styles.md

 ![RealHomes Documentation](images/customize-theme/core-colors-custom.png)

+## Dark Mode Prevention

+As of version **4.5.4**, if you want to ensure your website retains its intended color scheme regardless of the user's device settings, you can enable the **Dark Mode Prevention** setting.
+This feature prevents smaller devices (like mobile phones) from automatically forcing the website into a dark color scheme.

+Navigate to **Dashboard → RealHomes → Customize Settings → Styles** to find and toggle this setting.

 ## Override Styles (in Previous Versions)

 Make sure that you have selected **My Own Custom Colors** in **Dashboard → RealHomes → Customize Settings → Styles → Default or Custom** section to override the default styles and colors of the design.